 If these attacks highlight anything, it’s that the need for holistic cyber insurance products and effective data breach preparation and management programs are more essential than ever.

-“The most common cyber coverage gap is not so much a gap as a flaw in the approach,” commented Robert Parisi, Jr., managing director and national cyber product leader at Marsh, and panelist in the upcoming exclusive webinar ‘Update in Cyber Claims and Coverage’.
+“The most common cyber coverage gap is not so much a gap as a flaw in the approach,” commented Robert Parisi, Jr., managing director and National Cyber Product Leader at Marsh, and panellist in the upcoming exclusive webinar ‘Update in Cyber Claims and Coverage’.

 Learn more about cyber insurance updates and best practices by tuning into our exclusive webinar on April 19 at 2pm ET.